areejk101/Parsing_GPS_String/README.md

 The code deals with GGA format of GPS data

 ## How to use
-include the library
+1. include the library
 > #include "GPS_parse.h"
-load the structure with the name GPSData
+2. load the structure with the name GPSData

 > GPSData GPSdoc
-Call the function
+3. Call the function
 >parse_gps_data(< a string packet>, &gpsData)

+By following these steps, you can include the library, load the `GPSData` structure, and parse GPS data using the provided function.

+Simply copy the above text and paste it into your `README.md` file.

 ## Attributes to access from the structure